Our Family Gallery

 Census records:

-US Federal Census records are shown here for Albertus amd Sarah ('Sallie') Shore, and their daughter Edna Iantha Shore.
+US Federal Census records are shown below for Albertus and Sarah ('Sallie') Shore and their daughter Edna Ianthe Shore.

 The 1900 US Federal Census (Atchison County, Missouri) shows Albertus Shore unmarried, age 25, living at Tarkio.
 He is shown as owning his home, free of any mortgage.
 His profession is shown as Stationary Engineer.
-The census is shown below, with Albertus on line 91.
+Albertus is on line 91.

 The 1910 US Federal Census (Carroll County, Missouri) shows Albertus Shore and his family.
 They are living at West Fourth Street, Egypt Township, Norborne Town, Missouri.
 They are listed as "Bert" and Sallie", married two years.
 Their daughter Edna is shown as "6/12" years (six months).
 Albertus's profession is shown as Engineer at a Light Plant.
-The census is shown below, with the family on line 27.
+The family is on line 27.

 The 1920 US Federal Census (Carroll County, Missouri) shows Albertus Shore and his family.
 They are living at 300 West Second Street, Egypt Township, Norborne Town, Missouri.
 They are shown as renting the home.
 The daughter Edna I. Shore is 10 years old.
 Albertus's profession is shown as Electrician.
-The census is shown below, with the family on line 40.
+The family is on line 40.

 Other documents: